TheLongSentance/chatbot_conversation/README.md

 The following strings support the `{bot_name}` and `{max_tokens}` template variables:

-- `shared_prefix`
-- `first_round_postfix`
-- `last_round_postfix`
+- `core_prompt`
 - `bot_prompt`

-These template variables allow for personalized system prompts and instructions for each bot at different stages of the conversation.
+These template variables allow for personalized system prompts and instructions for each bot.

 ## Usage